open-source-labs/Reactime/package/readme.md

 - a play button to move through snapshots automatically
 - a pause which button stops recording each snapshot
 - a lock button to freeze the DOM in place. setState will lose all functionality while the extension is locked
-- a persist button to keep snapshots upon refresh. handy when changing code and debugging
+- a persist button to keep snapshots upon refresh (handy when changing code and debugging)
 - export/import the current snapshots in memory

 ## Authors